 Our focus on the elderly is motivated in part by the fact that they account for a disproportionate share of national health care expenditures and an even greater share of government health care expenditures.
 Moreover, the elderly experience the bulk of the major health problems of the population.
-Approximately one-half of all deaths occur between ages 65-84, and another one-fourth occur at ages 85 and above.
+Approximately one-half of all deaths occur between ages sixty-five and eighty-four, and another one-fourth occur at ages eighty-five and above.
 These shares are based on the current age distribution of the U.S. population.
-For a stationary population experiencing current age-specific mortality rates, deaths at ages 65-84 would still account for almost one-half the total; the share at 85 and above would rise to one-third.
+For a stationary population experiencing current age-specific mortality rates, deaths at ages sixty-five-eighty-four would still account for almost one-half the total; the share at eighty-five and above would rise to one-third.
 The focus on the elderly is facilitated by the fact that the Medicare program generates a large, detailed body of data on utilization and mortality.

-One reason for focusing on area differences is that the large number of metropolitan and non-metropolitan areas in the U.S. provides a convenient framework for aggregating individual data in the search for variables that may be related to utilization and mortality.
-Moreover, many health policy analysts believe that an understanding of area differences may suggest opportunities to limit expenditures and/or improve health (e.g., Wennberg, Fisher, and Skinner, 2001).
+One reason for focusing on area differences is that the large number of metropolitan and nonmetropolitan areas in the United States provide a convenient framework for aggregating individual data in the search for variables that may be related to utilization and mortality.
+Moreover, many health policy analysts believe that an understanding of area differences may suggest opportunities to limit expenditures and/or improve health (for example, Wennberg, Fisher, and Skinner 2002).

 This paper has two main sections: utilization and mortality.
 In most markets an interest in expenditures would require attention to prices as well as quantities, but given universal insurance coverage through Medicare and administrative price setting by HCFA, utilization is a natural subject for study.
 Mortality is only one of many possible measures of health, but there are several reasons to concentrate on it.
 First, mortality is by far the most objective measure.
-Secondly, it is, for most people, the most important health outcome.
-Thirdly, it is probably significantly correlated with morbidity since most deaths are preceded by illness.
+Second, it is, for most people, the most important health outcome.
+Third, it is probably significantly correlated with morbidity because most deaths are preceded by illness.

-In this paper we focus on "whites", ages 65-84, or more specifically, those not identified as African-American.
-We exclude blacks because at those ages both utilization and mortality of blacks are higher than for whites and the percentage black in an area is correlated with other variables of interest.
+In this paper we focus on whites, aged sixty-five-eighty-four, or more specifically, those people not identified as African-American.
+We exclude blacks because at those ages both utilization and mortality of blacks are higher than for whites, and the percentage black in an area is correlated with other variables of interest.
 Moreover, preliminary research by Donald Nichols suggests that the relationship between those other variables and utilization and mortality may be significantly different for blacks than for whites.
-We exclude anyone 85 and over because it is more difficult to obtain accurate measures for self-reported variables such as education and income.
-About one-half the population 85 and over suffer from some form of dementia and about one-fifth are in nursing homes where measurement of income is particularly problematic.
+We exclude anyone eighty-five and over because it is more difficult to obtain accurate measures for self-reported variables such as education and income.
+About one-half the population eighty-five and over suffer from some form of dementia, and about one-fifth are in nursing homes where measurement of income is particularly problematic.
 Moreover, most nursing home utilization is not covered by Medicare, the source of our data on utilization.
 Briefly, we find wide variation in the utilization of health services across regions.
 It is not simply that some regions are higher along all dimensions of care, but that in some regions (Florida, for example) there is much more diagnostic testing, even while per capita inpatient services are comparable to the national average.
-In general, utilization is strongly positively associated with mortality across areas - in other words, areas with more sick elderly use more health care, other things equal.
+In general, utilization is strongly positively associated with mortality across areas-in other words, areas with more sick elderly use more health care, other things being equal.
 There remains, however, substantial variation in utilization after controlling for factors such as education, income, and mortality.